 It’s not quite as tough on Northern lakes that stay cooler or on lakes that get a lot of wind, which helps keep the water mixed and refreshed.

 However, on the Deep South lakes, the thermocline rises, forcing bass off the obvious spots because there’s very little oxygen down there.
-Bass get lethargic and roam and suspend more, making them tougher to catch.
+Bass get lethargic and roam and suspend more, making them more challenging to catch.

 That leaves two options – fish shallow or, if it’s a river-fed reservoir, run up the lake where it narrows and there is more current.